michellejieli/SMILES2vec-with-Attention-for-Classification-and-Regression-in-Pharmacology/README.md

-# SMILES2vec with Attention for Classification and Regression in Pharmacology
+# BME590L Final Project: SMILES2vec with Attention for Classification and Regression in Pharmacology

+## Abstract
 Deep learning methods have been useful for de novo drug design and drug prediction.
 In recent years, many different types of networks have emerged to study the relationship between molecular structure and properties as well as improve network performance.
 In this project, we will compare and contrast the ability to predict chemical properties given SMILES between SMILES2vec, a recurrent neural network (RNN), a message passing neural network (MPNN) and our